What happens when you are approved for Social Security disability?

 The most straightforward way to know if you ‘ve been approved or denied is to wait for the notice from the SSA in the mail.
-If the SSA is taking longer than usual to send a decision, or if you are eager to find out your status, you are able to check the status of your SSDI claim yourself.
+If your claim is being denied, the SAA will send you a Notice of Disapproved Claim or Notice of Reconsideration depending on the stage of the claim.

 Do you automatically get Medicare with disability?